BertrandGoulois/bank-transfer-api/README.md

 * Mastery of Sequelize for transactional operations
 * TDD-driven, reliable, and maintainable Node.js code
 * Implementation of JWT-based authentication
+* Migration from JavaScript to TypeScript for type safety and maintainability

 ---

-## Changelog / Release v1.3.0
+## Changelog / Release v1.4.0

-* Added JWT-based authentication
-* Passwords are now hashed
-* Added `/auth/login` endpoint
-* Updated middleware and endpoint tests for authentication
+* Migrated codebase and tests from JavaScript to TypeScript
-* Updated README with login instructions and token usage
+* Removed all JSDoc comments
-* All previous tests passing with authentication applied
+* All previous functionality preserved and tests passing
+* Project ready for TypeScript development and maintainability